Kingerthanu/CPP_BouncingBalls_WindowsAudioAPI/README.md

 **The Breakdown:**

 This Program Deep Down Is Working On Circles And A Audio Driver.
 Collisions On A Circle Will Call The Audio Driver To Make A Sound Based Upon The Circles Velocity.
+Both Parts Have Been Implemented To Try To Encapsulate A Pretty Broad Reach Of Inherit Abilities That Will Be Expanded Upon.

 The Program Will Initialize A GLSL Window In Which Will Be Using OpenGL To Render Circles On The Screen.
 The Circles Will Have A Dynamic Radius, Velocity, As Well As Color And Segment Count (For Circles Drawn With Many Very Small Individual Lines.
 In A Newer Version We Will Have Variable
 Pitch And Pitch Time To Be Supplied.